The best watch for endurance athletes

 Disclaimer: While I purchased my Coros at full price, I am an ambassador for the brand.
 Read on to learn more of the benefits of Coros watches.
-If you are interested in purchasing one, feel free to use my code CAP-Howard to get a free watch band ($30 value).
+If you are interested in purchasing one, feel free to use my code CAP-Howard to get a free gift from the accessories page.
 Both items must be in the cart at checkout.
 The Coros Apex is cheaper ($300 for the 42mm version or $350 for the 46mm option) than a Garmin Forerunner 645 Music.

 A true test at 100K

 When I toed the line at the Ultra Race of Champions (UROC) in May, the 100K was not only a test of my fitness, it was a test of my Coros Apex battery.

 I finished the race in the mountains of Virginia in just under 15:30.
 When I finally remembered to shut off the watch, as I was heading back to the hotel about 30 minutes afterward, it showed 61 percent battery life remaining.
 That roughly equates to its promised 30+ hours of battery life.